Updated: Nov 15, 2021

 A Christmas to Remember:

-When I decided to create a new signature pot pourri, oil and fragrance spray for Christmas 2021, I sought inspiration from a dear friend of mine.
+When I decided to create a new signature pot pourri, oil and fragrance spray for Winter 2021, I sought inspiration from a dear friend of mine.

 When in creative mode I like to feel immersed in what I'm doing, so picture this, it was the middle of April and my studio was prepped with Christmas decorations, I embraced a mug of hot chocolate as Christmas music played quietly in the background, I went full on Noddy Holder and even had mince pies!